bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 ## Cart recovery and custom checkout solutions

-To trigger this abandoned cart recovery experience, the cart must be associated with a channel ID and be aware of the shopper's email address.
+To trigger the abandoned cart recovery experience, the cart must be associated with a channel ID and be aware of the shopper's email address.
 Headless storefronts using custom checkout solutions can leverage BigCommerce's [Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3) and [Carts](https://developer.bigcommerce.com/api-reference/store-management/carts) APIs to initiate the abandoned cart recovery experience.

 The following example demonstrates how to create a cart and associate it to the headless storefront without initializing BigCommerce's [Open Checkout](https://github.com/bigcommerce/checkout-js).